pawasranjan/cse230/homework/homework-5.markdown

   - Splitting code into several files
     ([lecture notes](/cse230/lecture/splitting-code.html))

-(See [rectangle.cpp](/cse230/code/rectangle-cpp.html) for an example from class that's similar to this assignment.)
+(The complex class on [Classes and object orientation](/cse230/lecture/classes-and-object-orientation.html) page for an example that is similar to this assignment.)

 Write a rational number class.
 This problem is revisited in Chapter 11 (in the book), where operator overloading will make the problem much